revilowaldow/BITC/Sessions/2023/11 05 - Session 11.md

 Marked skin, forged by trauma and loss, becomes violent and grows until unstoppable, positive light for Kathkach but not always for other instances

+---

+Hear scream followed by clang of metal on metal
+"Get out of here Run"
+Threats